Tulinabo S. Mushingi: United States ambassador to Senegal

 In early 2017, President Barack Obama nominated Mushingi to serve as United States Ambassador to Senegal and concurrently United States Ambassador to Guinea-Bissau.
 The nomination was withdrawn by President Donald Trump, who subsequently renominated Mushingi to the same position.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on April 26, 2017.
 The committee favorably reported his nomination on May 9, 2017.
 He was confirmed by the United States Senate by voice vote on May 18, 2017.
 He presented his credentials to Senegalese President Macky Sall on August 4, 2017.

 United States ambassador to Angola and São Tomé and Príncipe

 On April 15, 2021, President Joe Biden nominated Mushingi to be the next United States Ambassador to Angola and United States Ambassador to São Tomé and Príncipe.
 On April 19, 2021, his nomination was sent to the Senate.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on June 9, 2021.
 The committee favorably reported his nomination to the Senate floor on June 24, 2021.
 On December 18, 2021, he was confirmed by the United States Senate via voice vote.

 Mushingi presented his credentials to President João Lourenço on March 9, 2022.
 He presented his credentials to President Carlos Vila Nova on August 10, 2022.
+He retired in October 2024.